 Once the results are out, and you are declared successful, you should celebrate your success, but do not get too carried away for this is just the start of your career.
 Make sure that you maintain the attitude of learning and sincerity towards your work.
 Learn about the life and culture at the IITs from your seniors.
 Find out about the different clubs here and see which ones interest you the most.
 Usually, students at the IITs try to do well in at least one activity (robotics, electronics, programming, music, dance, sports – whatever) besides their regular coursework.
 You may want to explore these a bit from beforehand.
 Also, if you wish to pursue a career in research, this may be a good time to find out about the different current areas of research and see what excites you most.
 Most importantly, you should also have a feel for what to expect in your first year of college.
 With a bit of wisdom and planning, your time at the IIT will be the amongst the most rewarding, and unforgettable times in your life and you will graduate from the institute not just with a great technical education and a promising career, but also with great friendships, hobbies and memories that will last for a lifetime.

 Hopefully, this article will walk you through your preparations for your JEE and make your journey a little more focused and enjoyable.
 I have tried my best to cover all points I thought were relevant.
-If you have some suggestions on the improvement of the article, or have a question that you feel has not been addressed, feel free to mail me.
+If you have some suggestions on the improvement of the article, or have a question that you feel has not been addressed, feel free to leave a comment.

 * JEE is the annual Joint Entrance Examination conducted by the Indian Institutes of Technology.